CraftAcademy/atm_challenge_2021/README.md

 The **Atm class** contains methods to:
  * check if it (the ATM) possesses sufficient funds
  * check if the users account balance contains enough to perform the transaction
- * checks if card's pin number matches, expiry date is valid and whether account is disabled
+ * check if card's pin number matches, expiry date is valid and whether account is disabled
  * withdraw money

-The Acc...
+The **Account class** contains methods to:
+  * set the expiry date
+  * deactivate the users account

+The **Person class** contains methods to:
+  * enable the person to create an account
+  * allow the person to make a deposit if an account exists
+  * allow the person to withdraw money if an account exists and it is balanced

 ## Dependecies
 The project is written in **Ruby** (v2.6.3).